parvezs27/Tableau_Sales_Dashboards/README.md

 ## Content Requirements

-The requirements below for the Customers Dashboard have also been provided to us by management:
+The requirements below for the Customers Dashboard have also been provided to us by management.

 **KPI Overview:**